I just bought my land and have been advised it is Class ‘S’ soil. What does this mean?

 Does Bendella Group apply for my First Home Owner Grant?

-Unfortunately, we are unable to apply for your First Home Owner Grant.
-Your bank or mortgage broker will be able to assist with your application.
+We are unable to apply for your First Home Owner Grant but we can certainly get one of our finance specialists to assist you with your application.

 Established properties seem to be cheaper than new homes in developing suburbs.
 Why is new better?

 Ultimately, this is very much a personal choice, but most people prefer to live in a brand new home.
 New properties might seem more expensive at first glance, but they offer a higher quality of living, more choice and of course, warranties for peace of mind.

 Some other factors you should consider when weighing up new versus old:

 The full tax benefits are only available on new builds, not existing homes.